Thursday, October 30, 2008

 "Transcendent warfare" concepts can spark new thinking about international conflict and cooperation as well as peace operations, information operations, public diplomacy and humanitarian efforts.

-Transcendent ideas can be applied to creative media such as movies, books and online communications platforms.
+Transcendent ideas can be applied to creative media such as movies, TV, books and online communications platforms.

 Whether the challenge is gathering intelligence on destructive terrorists or understanding how the mass media and TV can most successfully connect with audiences, being open to new and interesting developments can be important.